Marsha Adamo, School Nurse

 Students with incomplete immunizations must have an appointment date for needed immunizations no later than 20 calendar days from the date of entrance.

-Students Entering 4th, 5th, or 6th Grade: Immunization Requirements 2017 - 4th through 6th Grades
+Students Entering 5th - 6th Grade: Immunization Requirements

 All children entering a Maryland Public School for the first time, must have a physical examination by a physician or certified nurse practitioner.
 The physical must be completed, either nine months prior to or six months after, entering the school system.
 In addition, parents are responsible for informing the school of their child's educationally relevant health history, including, but not limited to, such health concerns as chronic illness, allergy and physical disability.
 A form will be provided at the time of registration to be completed for the school nurse.